SarumathyPrabakaran/users-management/README.md

 # Users-Management
 A simple Dockerized app for managing users.
-This is a simple Flask application that performs CRUD (Create, Read, Update, Delete) operations on a MongoDB database for a User resource using a REST API.
+Consists of simple Flask application APIs that performs CRUD (Create, Read, Update, Delete) operations on a MongoDB database for a User resource.

 ## Requirements
 * Python 3.11